2026 06 02 Thumbnail

 Most participating specialty accounts close their C926 pre-allocation lists by Thursday, June 4, ahead of the June 8 ship.
 If you’re not on a list by then, remaining bottles go to walk-in.

-What It Means For Your Shelf —Pre-allocation at $79.99 is the guaranteed route to ECBP C926 before secondary sets a different floor.
+What It Means For Your Shelf — Pre-allocation at $79.99 is the guaranteed route to ECBP C926 before secondary sets a different floor.
 Most lists close Thursday.
 The deadline is real.

 From today’s AWIB Opening Pour.
 This is one of four lead stories in today’s AWIB Opening Pour.
 The other three: Old Fitzgerald BiB Fall 2026 — pre-allocation closes June 4 at $79.99, the wheated Bottled-in-Bond with a Father’s Day deadline two days away; Parker’s Heritage 2026 BiB — 10-year Bottled-in-Bond ships June 7 to pre-order accounts at $99.99; Wild Turkey Master’s Keep Triumph 2026 — 17-year allocation window closes June 15 at $199.99, 11,400 bottles nationally.
-Read all four lead stories on Patreon →
+Read all four lead stories in The Brief →

 Barrel Proof / Cask Strength